tock/tock-www/_posts/2016-09-25-talking-tock-5.md

 We've begun discussing the UART on the [mailing list](https://groups.google.com/d/topic/tock-dev/Inl2rtoKPfw/discussion) and
-@berghena has started prototyping these changes in the [uart-async branch](https://github.com/helena-project/tock/blob/66f7794e078f024499e397cf6e0b4fce010f9b08/kernel/src/hil/uart.rs).
+@brghena has started prototyping these changes in the [uart-async branch](https://github.com/helena-project/tock/blob/66f7794e078f024499e397cf6e0b4fce010f9b08/kernel/src/hil/uart.rs).
 The high-level take aways from the discussion is that it's important to remove any synchronous calls from the trait and add the ability to receive more than